LSEG-API-Samples/Article.RDPLibrary.Python.Xlwings/README.md

 ## <a id="overview"></a>Overview

-With rise of Data Scientist, Financial coder or Trader (aka Citizen Developers) and rapid growth of [Jupyter](https://jupyter.org/) application, the main target of every Citizen Developers are replacing [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel) with Jupyter application (reference: [Jupyter is the new Excel](https://towardsdatascience.com/jupyter-is-the-new-excel-a7a22f2fc13a)).
+With the rise of Data Scientist, Financial coder or, Trader (aka Citizen Developers) and rapid growth of [Jupyter](https://jupyter.org/) application, the main target of every Citizen Developers are replacing [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel) with Jupyter application (reference: [Jupyter is the new Excel](https://towardsdatascience.com/jupyter-is-the-new-excel-a7a22f2fc13a)).

 However, Excel is not obsolete and still be an important file format/application in the business.
 It is easy to distribute and non-IT people (especially your boss) can open it easily than setup Jupyter/Python environment.

 This example project contains a series of Jupyter Notebook and Python console applications that demonstrate how to export financial data and report from Python/Jupyter application to Excel report file using xlwings CE and xlwings Pro libraries.
-The demo application uses content from [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis) as an example data.
+The demo application uses content from [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis) as an example of data.

 *Note*:
 - All figures and reports in the *rdp_xlwingsce_notebook.ipynb* notebook demonstrate Time-Series 90 days data queried on 14th October 2020.